TheLorkus/scholar-helper/scholar-helper/merge_steps.md

 ## Step 2: Define the new page structure
 - In `app.py`, add a second tab or navigation item for “Brawl dashboard” (or similar).
 Extract the existing components into helper functions so the tabs don’t grow unwieldy.
+- Instead of extending a single screen, turn the UI into a multi-page experience: make “Brawl Assistant” the landing page, then let the user switch to the Scholar rewards tracker as the second page (the deck on the right can remain unchanged).
+Extract the page logic into functions to keep the code modular.
 - Reuse shared services (e.g., price loader, API clients) where possible; extract common utilities into `scholar_helper.services` modules.
 - Plan the UX so both tabs offer consistent inputs (usernames, filters) and include a shared history/persistence trigger if relevant.